zwbetz-gh/zwbetz/content/blog/convert-a-pdf-file-to-png-or-jpg-with-imagemagick-on-mac/index.md

 ---
-title: "Convert a PDF file to PNG or JPG with Imagemagick on Mac"
+title: "Convert a PDF File to PNG or JPG With Imagemagick on Mac"
 date: 2020-02-10T21:30:43-06:00
 toc: false
 ---